Introduction

 PAD-US is unique because it is:

-- Validated — The PAD-US Data Manual has developed over time through rigorous peer and other review and testing by data-stewards across jurisdictions.
-For more information, see the PAD-US Data Manual.
+• Validated — The PAD-US Data Manual has developed over time through rigorous peer and other review and testing by data stewards across jurisdictions.

 All of this makes PAD-US an outstanding data resource for many different users to apply to research, land management, policy analysis and development, service targeting, and more.